Inventory

 Heathen's system will attempt to track changes to the items that Steam notifies the game of, and in many cases, this can keep the item state up to date through gameplay.
 However: It's important to remember that changes can occur to the items from outside your game's view.
 As such, anytime you need to "know" with a level of certainty how many or what items the player owns, you should perform a Get All Items

-To import your Steam Inventory Item Definition into your project as a Scriptable Object, you need to start your game in the Editor so that the Steam API can initialize.
-Then, open your Steam Settings in the inspector and click the Import option under the Inventory section
+To import your Steam Inventory Item Definition into your project, you need to start your game in the Editor so that the Steam API can initialise.
+Then, open your Steam Settings in the inspector and click the Import option under the Inventory section.

 C#